Note: This page deals with two teachings that (on the surface) appear to be no different. They are.

-The problem is that Napoleon Hill's principles or "magic formula" actually seems to work.
+However, the problem is that Napoleon Hill's principles or "magic formula" actually seems to work.
 This was testified to by men such as United States Presidents Theodore Roosevelt, Harding, Wilson, and Taft, plus some of the world's greatest scientists and founders of America's leading corporations.
-Ever since Hill first ut pen to paper, his principles and techniques are taught, in one form or the other, by every motivational speaker/ life coach on the planet... with often successful results.
-In fact, the non-believing world can, by learning and applying certain principles match or even exceed the gain that "Christian" ministers promise.
-This unsettling parallel should raise the suspicions of any discerning believer - There are only two choices.
-Either matter can be manipulated by the words a person speaks or an intelligent force hears these words then does what it takes to make them a reality.
+Ever since Hill first put pen to paper, his principles and techniques are taught, in one form or the other, by every motivational speaker/ life coach on the planet... with often successful results.
+In fact, the non-believing world can, by learning and applying certain principles, match or even exceed, the gain that "Christian" ministers promise.
+This unsettling parallel should raise the suspicions of any discerning believer simply because there are only two choices - Either matter can be manipulated by the words a person speaks or an intelligent force hears these words then does what it takes to make them a reality.
 HERE

 Chapter 8 - God and Money

 The Bible never once condemns the wealthy just because they have money.
 In fact some of God's finest...
 Abraham, David and Job for example, were men of substance.
 However, the rich men in the Bible were nearly all in the Old Testament - the New Testament emphasized spiritual not material prosperity.
 And no, God's works doesn't take millions of dollars - The truth is that while some money goes towards projects the Father would probably approve of, the never ending fund raising, begging, and numerous gimmicks to raise money goes into ostentatious churches and the extravagant lifestyle of the preachers themselves.
 And remember that the Bible has already warned that you will become a means for their gain - And in their greed they will exploit you with false words; their judgment from long ago is not idle, and their destruction is not asleep.
-(2 Peter 2:3) HERE
+(2 Peter 2:3 NASB) HERE

 Chapter 9 - The Crown Without The Cross